 I recently attended a documentary film about the iconic Villa Tugendhat, Brno, Czech Republic, during the Jameson Dublin Film Festival.
 It was built in 1930 for a jewish couple Grete Weiss and her husband Fritz Tugendhat who were members of wealthy industrialist families in Brno in former Czechoslovakia.
 Its design unveiled a new approach to architecture at the time, namely, functionalism.
 The architect, Ludwig Mies Van Der Rohe (1886-1969) managed every detail of the construction project,including the furniture (The Brno chair is his design also as is the the gloriously sleek Barcelona Chair design).
 He is also known for his German Pavillion design in Barcelona.
 Other notable designs by him are Farnsworth House near Piano, Illinois and the landmark Seagram building in New York.

 The film itself looked at many aspects of eventual ownership and restoration of the building and the many moral and legal considerations and difficulties that presented themselves in this area.
 However one point in the film was especially poignant for me.
-It was when the younger of the two sisters relates their emotionally charged return to the house of their childhood after nearly 50 years and the vivid description of witnessing her sister run her fingers along the texture of the onyx wall feature with all the poignancy of the touch and embrace of a reunion with a long lost friend or loved one.
-I thought it an exceptional and beautiful story told with such humanity and illustrating the unique bond that existed between them and their home environment (the building they grew up in) , that is so capable of rekindling such emotionally charged recall.
+The younger of the two sisters describes their emotionally charged return to the house of their childhood after nearly 50 years and the vivid description of witnessing her sister run her fingers along the texture of the onyx wall feature with all the poignancy of the touch and embrace of a reunion with a long lost friend or loved one.
+I thought it an exceptional and beautiful story told with such humanity and illustrating the unique bond that existed between them and their childhood home, that rekindled such emotionally charged recall.